 Here’s where MOAA-supported provisions stand.
 Learn how you can help push them forward.

 As a fluent Mandarin speaker, McMahon studied aboard in Beijing, where he volunteered to work with Chinese college students at one of the U.S. Embassy’s outreach programs to discuss topics relating to American society and U.S. foreign policy.
-He also acted as a translator for Chinese vendors interacting with English-speaking customers at the Beijing Farmers’ Market, enhancing his customer service and cultural awareness skills.
+He also interned at the Beijing Farmers' Market, interacting with English-speaking and Chinese-speaking customers, enhancing his customer service and cultural awareness skills.

 Before joining MOAA, McMahon worked as a legislative intern in the office of Sen. Richard Blumenthal, where he researched current events and legislation for congressional staff members.